noyqdave/accounting-ledger-service/docs/use-case-specifications.md

   5. System returns HTTP 500 Internal Server Error with generic error message
 - **Postcondition**: No transaction is created

+#### A5: Malformed Request
+- **Trigger**: Request body contains invalid JSON syntax
+- **Steps**:
+  1. System attempts to parse JSON request body
+  2. JSON parsing fails due to malformed syntax
+  3. System throws JSON parsing exception
+  4. Global exception handler catches the exception
+  5. System returns HTTP 400 Bad Request with message about JSON syntax error
+- **Postcondition**: No transaction is created

 ### Exception Flows
 - **System Unavailable**: If the application server is down, the request will fail with connection error
-- **Malformed Request**: If the request body is not valid JSON, the system returns HTTP 400 Bad Request

 ---